A Sweet and Zesty Treat

 - In a larger mixing bowl, whisk the egg, milk, and sugar together until frothy, then stir in the melted butter, lemon extract, and lemon zest.

 - Add the dry ingredients and mix until thoroughly blended, then stir in the pineapple.
-The batter will be rather thick.
+The batter will be thick.

 - Cool the muffins in the pan for 5 minutes, then transfer to a rack to cool completely.
 See recipe notes for storage tips.